kateBaou/Server_Software/README.md

-POSIX threads and Socket programming in C. Use the Makefiles in each folder to run the codes.
+## POSIX threads and Socket programming in C ##

+Use the Makefiles in each folder to run the codes.

-Reading the reports to understand each program's functionality, is recommended.
+I recommend reading the reports to understand each program's functionality.